moonfallmaple/Cat-Clicker-premium-pro/README.md

 ### Interaction
 - When a cat name is clicked in the list, the cat display area should update to show the data for the selected cat.
 - The number of clicks in the cat area should be unique to each cat, and should increment when the cat's picture is clicked.
-- The admin area should be hidden by default, and changes visibility by click
+- The admin area should be hidden by default, and changes visibility by click.
 - Push save button can update the current cat's info and hide the admin panel.
 - push cancel button can hide the admin panel.